 1. Keep Calm and Stay Updated – Drupal Security Updates

 The Drupal security team are always on their toes looking out for vulnerabilities.
-As soon as they find one, a patch/Drupal security update is immediately released.
+As soon as they find one, patches / Drupal security updates are immediately released.
 Also, after Drupal 8 and the adoption of continuous innovation, minor releases are more frequent.
 This has led to easy and quick Drupal updates of a better, more secure version.

 Making sure your Drupal version and modules are up-to-date is really the least you can do to ensure safety of your website.
 Drupal contributors are staying on top of things and are always looking for any security threats that could spell disaster.
-A Drupal security update doesn’t just come with new features but also security patches and bug fixes.
-Drupal security updates and announcements are posted to users’ emails and site admins have to keep their Drupal version updated to safeguard the website.
+Drupal security updates don't just come with new features but also security patches and bug fixes.
+Drupal security updates and announcements are posted to users’ emails and site admins have to keep their versions updated to ensure security in Drupal.

 2. Administer your inputs